-Physiotherapy, Sports Massage and Acupuncture Clinic serving Watford, Rickmansworth, Croxley Green, Northwood, Oxhey and Bushey.
+Physiotherapy, Sports Massage and Acupuncture Clinic serving Watford, Rickmansworth, Croxley, Northwood and Bushey.

 About the Clinic

-We are based on Tolpits Lane, Watford and are a short drive from Rickmansworth, Northwood, Bushey and surrounding areas of West Hertfordshire and NW London.
+We are based on Tolpits Lane, Watford and are a short drive from Rickmansworth, Northwood, Bushey and surrounding areas of Hertfordshire.

-We offer free parking, level access and have benefits of access to gym facilities as part of treatment where appropriate.
+We offer free parking, level access and have benefits of access to gym facilities as part of treatment.

-Please visit our convenient online booking system or see below for services, opening times, social media and remember to visit our blogs.
+Please visit our convenient online booking system or see below for services, opening times and social media pages.

 I setup this clinic to provide a better service for local people.
 I believe in self management, functional treatment strategies with clear goals and empowering clients to take control of their injury.

 We offer physiotherapy, sports massage and acupuncture because I truly believe through evidenced based practice that these all have a therapeutic use and work as methods of treatment to reduce pain, improve function and return to sport or daily activities.